 Many children with ADHD, mostly younger children and girls, experience other emotional disorders.
 About one-fourth feel anxious.
 They feel tremendous worry, tension, or uneasiness, even when there's nothing to fear.
 Because the feelings are scarier, stronger, and more frequent than normal fears, they can affect the child's thinking and behavior.
 Others experience depression.
 Depression goes beyond ordinary sadness.
 Depressed children may feel so "down" that they feel hopeless and unable to deal with everyday tasks.
 Depression can disrupt sleep, appetite, and the ability to think.

 Because emotional disorders and attention disorders so often go hand in hand, every child who has ADHD should be checked for accompanying anxiety and depression.
 Of course, not all children with ADHD have a co-morbid disorder.
 Nor do all people with learning disabilities and Tourettes syndrome for example, have ADHD.
 But when they do occur together, the combination of problems can seriously complicate a person's life.
 For this reason, it's important to ensure a proper diagnosis of other disorders in children who have ADHD.

 Multidisciplinary Assessment tools At the Behavioural Neurotherapy Clinic

-Upon booking a consultation at the clinic, an information questionnaire is posted to you for completion prior to attending your initial consultation.
-Following the initial interview with the clinic's principal psychologist, a number of assessment tools will be recommended based on the client's history and current presentation.
+At your first consultation at the clinic, questionnaires will be placed in your clinic portal for completion prior to attending your next consultation.
+Following the initial interview with one of the clinic's psychologists, a number of assessment tools will be recommended based on your history and current presentation.

 A detailed history, including family details is taken to establish relevant familial factors, that may contribute to a better understanding of the presenting problems.
 Clients are asked to fill out a detailed multiple-choice questionnaire that collects relevant information on family health history, pregnancy and birth, infancy and early childhood and an up to date health and behavioural history.